-We will only grant permission where it can be shown that all legal requirements for safe flight can be complied with.
+We will only grant permission where it can be shown that all legal and environmental requirements for safe flight can be complied with.
 You will need to supply us with a risk assessment and method statement.
 This needs to include:

 details of the proposed site arrangements to make sure of public safety

 You are responsible for: